thestalkers/policies/com/github/docs/pt-site-policy-github-terms-github-community-guidelines.md

-Diretrizes da comunidade do GitHub - GitHub Docs
+Diretrizes da comunidade do GitHub - Documentos do GitHub

 [Skip to main content](#main-content)